-On behalf of CTIA, the trade association for the wireless communications industry, we are writing to oppose SB 12.
-While auditing 911 master plan and revenue collections may be useful to a county, the funding source in the bill would require wireless consumers to pay fees on their bills to support an activity that is unrelated to the provision of 911 services.
+On behalf of CTIA, the trade association for the wireless communications industry, we are writing to oppose SB 25.
+The wireless industry has tremendous respect for our uniformed officers; however, the funding source in the bill would require wireless consumers to pay fees on their bills to support programs that are unrelated to wireless service.